0oSaraho0/pp5-ecommerce/README.md

 It also has a tickbox to save the details to the profile page so it will be prefilled the next time they buy something.

+Dispite the rest of the boxes on the site having rounded edges, I decided to keep the checkout boxes with sharp edges.
+This is because it feels like a more important/trustworthy shape for an important transaction.

 ### Order Confirmation

 - As a shopper I want to see confirmation that my payment has gone through successfully and that my purchase is being sent to the correct address so that I know it has been done correctly